 Means, I am ○○years old.

 How was that?
-There are many expressions for “Jikoshoukai” in Japanese.
-If you’ve a chance to introduce yourself in Japanese, please try saying a few phrases up here.
-You’ll have a great conversation in the Japanese community and make lots of friends, I’m sure!
+If you have the opportunity to introduce yourself in Japanese, there are many ways to do so.
+Saying a few phrases can lead to great conversations in the Japanese community and help you make lots of friends.

-To sum up this article, please let me recall again the above information in the following points!
+To sum up this article, please let us recall again the above information in the following points!
 Please review them together here!